 HOW-TO INSTRUCTIONS FOR CULTIVATING MUSHROOMS IN MULCH

 LOCATION: Pick a spot with partial shade, though some direct sun is fine.
 Good areas to grow them are around trees, forest edges, and perennial gardens.
-One bag of spawn can inoculate a 4 ft x 4 ft area.
+One bag (2.5 lb.) of spawn can inoculate a 5 ft x 5 ft area.

 MATERIALS: Grain spawn or sawdust spawn (4 lb.) work fine.
 Softer hardwood wood chips, like Poplars and Aspens, are ideal but winecaps are pretty adaptable.
 Softwood wood chips, like Pine, are usually a big no for growing mushrooms, but Winecap can tolerate a little bit, but no more than 50% of the mix.
 A combination of sawdust and hardwood chips is fine.
 Make sure there aren’t any large pieces of wood mixed into the mulch.
 Fresh chips are better because there is less competition with other potential fungi living in the wood.
 If using straw, make sure it’s not hay, because hay contains seed heads which can attract contaminants and weeds.
 It’s easier for Winecaps to colonize the straw if its chopped into 1 – 3 inch pieces.

 SITE PREP: Clear out area until there is bare soil.
+You can add fresh soil on top if you want.
 Winecaps like to be in contact with the soil.
-If there is lawn grass that’d hard to remove, laying cardboard on top and covering it with soil is a solution.
-You can also build a raised bed if that’s preferred.
+If there is lawn grass that’d hard to remove, laying cardboard on top and covering it with fresh soil is a solution.
+You can also build a raised bed with fresh soil and/or cardboard on top if that’s preferred.

 BUILD THE BED: You can soak your spawn prior to building the bed, but it’s not essential.
 Pour the substrate (woodchips or straw), about 1 inch deep.
 Break up your spawn and sprinkle a layer on top of substrate.
 Add more substrate on top, about 2 inches deep.
 Repeat this layering until you run out of material or have reached your desired bed height.
 Make sure the top of the bed is covered in substrate to keep it moist and protected.
 Immediately water it.
 Keep it moist throughout the first season and especially water the bed during dry spells.